googleads/google-publisher-tag-samples/samples/display-limited-ad/README.md

 [two different ways][admanager_hc_ltd_impl]:

-*   Automatically, by using a signal from an [IAB TCF v2.0][iab_tcf] consent management platform.
+*   Automatically, by using a signal from an [IAB TCF v2.0][iab_tcf] consent management platform (CMP).
 *   Manually, by using the [GPT `PrivacySettings` API][ref_doc_privacysettings].

+Important: it is not necessary to manually enable limited ads when a CMP is in use.

-In order to manually control limited, you must load GPT from the [limited ads URL][guide_best_practices_load].
+In order to manually control limited ads, you must load GPT from the [limited ads URL][guide_best_practices_load].
 The version of GPT served from this URL contains additional safeguards against accessing client-side storage by default.
 To accomplish this, certain library operations are delayed until after